anmolchawla/Uber-vs-Buy/README.md

+# Buy vs. Uber:
-# BUY VS. UBER: <br /> A visual decision tool based on analysis of today's vehicle market
+A visual decision tool based on analysis of today's vehicle market

 ## Table of Content
   - Project Summary